National recreation area: Standardization and expansion

 In 1963, the Recreation Advisory Council, created by executive order of President John F. Kennedy and composed of five major government officials, issued a policy that recognized the need for and established criteria for establishing NRAs.
 The council recommended that NRAs should focus on growing "recreation demand" more than preservation, conservation, or development; have significant natural and recreational quality greater than that of state lands, even if not as unique as other parts of the National Park System; and provide opportunity for recreation consistent with other federal public lands programs.
 It outlined seven mandatory criteria and six secondary criteria for establishing NRAs, including a minimum size, ability to attract a significant number of visitors from nearby and beyond its state, and filling a regional need with recreation as the dominant purpose.
 The policy also called for national recreation areas to be established by acts of Congress and for them to be able to be managed by multiple agencies as necessary, including as partnerships with states.
 The Bureau of Outdoor Recreation (rather than the NPS) was charged with studying proposals and referring them to the council for recommendation.
 This process gave flexibility to the NPS and USFS to develop their own guidelines for unmet future recreational needs.

 In response Congress made Lake Mead National Recreation Area the first such area to be established by statute in October 1964, finally resolving the complicated co-management of USBR land as sole NPS jurisdiction.
 It eventually codified most of the existing recreation areas under the new national designation (Lake Roosevelt and Curecanti NRAs are the only NPS areas that have not been permanently established by Congress or the president).
 Lake Mead is still the largest NRA and is the most visited among those at reservoirs.
-The first new NRA under USFS administration was Spruce Knob–Seneca Rocks National Recreation Area, established in 1965.
+The first new NRA under USFS administration was Spruce Knob–Seneca Rocks NRA, established in 1965.
 Congress initially authorized Delaware Water Gap NRA in 1965 with the expectation that the Tocks Island Reservoir would serve the New York and Philadelphia areas as the first NRA east of the Mississippi River, but local and environmental opposition led to the dam's cancellation.
 The NRA remains as the forested area intended to be flooded by the Delaware River.
 Mount Rogers NRA was also delayed and downsized, losing a planned reservoir and ski area.